cephaskwamina/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that reverse its input
+a script that displays a confused smiley